 Prior to 1991, a 10% multiplier was used across the board in these NFPA analyses of total cost for indirect fire losses in properties other than homes.
-Meade's analysis led to a renewed examination of this cost component, but his specific approach of estimating that indirect loss averaged twice direct loss was not adopted for this study.
+Meade's analysis led to a renewed examination of this cost component, but his specific approach of estimating indirect loss as twice direct loss was not adopted for this study.